janfaris24/blok/POC_COMPLETE.md

-# ✅ CondoSync POC - COMPLETE
+# ✅ Blok POC - COMPLETE

 ## 🎉 Status: 100% Functional & Ready to Test

-The production-quality Proof of Concept for CondoSync has been **fully implemented and tested**.
+The production-quality Proof of Concept for Blok has been **fully implemented and tested**.
 All core features are working end-to-end.

 ---